vivek13420/vivek13420/README.md

 </div>

-- I'm a Full Stack Web Developer with a specialization in MERN stack, focuses on writing clean and efficient code 👨‍🎓
+- I'm a Full Stack Web Developer from Deharadun,Uttarakhand with a specialization in MERN stack, focuses on writing clean and efficient code 👨‍🎓
 - Currently looking for a new opprtunity 🤖